Abburehan/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm:
-1.Import the numpy as np.
+1.Import the numpy as np
-2.From scipy.linalg import lu.
+2.From scipy.linalg import lu
-3.Enter the lists from each linear equationa and assgin in np.array().
-4.Using lu( )and store it in three variables.
+3.Enter the lists from each linear equations and assgin in np.array() 4.Using lu(  )and store it in three variables
-5.Print the L and U matrix.
+5.Print the L and  U matrix
 6.End the program.

 ## Program:
 (i) To find the L and U matrix
 ```
-/*
 Program to find the L and U matrix.
 Developed by: Abbu Rehan
 RegisterNumber: 23010259
-*/
 import numpy as np
 from scipy.linalg import lu
 a=np.array(eval(input()))